henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 ## Admin access

-Looking through some of the users, the user `amanda` have a file called `privacy.odt` with the following content:
+Looking through the files of the found users, `amanda` has a file called `privacy.odt` with the following content:

 ```
 Dear Amanda,